siemens/simatic-s7-webserver-api/README.md

 ![1518F](./docs/screens/1518F.png)
 # WebserverApi Client Library for .NET
-This package targeting .NET Framework 4.8 or greater and .NET Standard 2.0 and above provides the user with Method calls to the PLC Webserver Api using the HttpClient to make the usage of Api functionalities easier.
+This package targeting .NET Framework: 4.8, 6.0, 7.0 and .NET Standard 2.0 and above provides the user with Method calls to the PLC Webserver Api using the HttpClient to make the usage of Api functionalities easier.

 * Package name: **Siemens.Simatic.S7.Webserver.API**